 Thanks for the tip on this One Stop Publicity Resource from Jenna Does Books.
 I have had a couple of people ask me about YA books and I didn’t know what to tell them.
 I get mine at the library.
 No advance reviews for me.

 Your reading space is absolutely lovely.
-You could rent it out π
+You could rent it out

 What are you looking forward to the most at Armchair BEA this week?

-It’s nice to see you too π Unfortunately, that’s my ideal, imaginary reading place not my actual reading place, but I would rent it!
+Unfortunately, that’s my ideal, imaginary reading place not my actual reading place, but I would rent it!
 I had a great experience at the twitter chat yesterday, so I’m most excited for the other evening twitter chats I can make it to.

 I love that you feature non fiction and literary fiction.
 Those genres seem so hard to find in the blogosphere.

-Thanks Ashley π I’m always excited when I find other bloggers who feature those genres, because they are surprisingly rare.
+I’m always excited when I find other bloggers who feature those genres, because they are surprisingly rare.

 Hi Katie!